St. Mary Magdalene opens its doors again!

 Dragon’s Den operates in the historic St. Mary Magdalene, a restored Italianate Renaissance church, certified as a historic building by the National Register of Historic Buildings.
 The very image of the towering architecture of St. Mary’s, originally built in 1896, continues to be one of the identifying landmarks of Homestead PA.

 History of the Church

 As the growth of the steel industry in 1880’s led to the creation of St. Mary Magdalene, the collapse of that same industry a century later led to its demise as an independent parish.
 In 1992, St. Mary Magdalene was merged with other Homestead and Munhall parishes to create the new St. Maximilian Kolbe parish.
-Because the church building needed extensive repairs, the diocese originally planned to close the church.
+Because the church building needed extensive repairs, the diocese originally planned to close the St. Mary Magdalene.
 However, due to many requests from the community to save the first Catholic Church in Homestead, the diocese offered to keep the church open as a worship site if the community could raise the funds to make the necessary repairs to the church.
 The Homestead community met the challenge and St. Mary Magdalene remained open as a worship site for St. Maximilian Kolbe parish.

 Unfortunately, the parish continued to struggle financially.
 Beginning in June of 2006, the parish conducted a study to determine the number of church buildings it could support.
 Based on the result of this study, the parish decided to close St. Mary Magdalene Church.
 The final Mass in the church was celebrated on October 24, 2009 and the building was formally closed on November 1, 2009.”